African Climate Reparations Collective

 Why the Collective

-Despite growing mobilization around climate justice, efforts on climate reparations across the continent have remained fragmented and under-resourced, often sidelined in global policy spaces.
-At the same time, important political and legal openings are emerging—from loss and damage frameworks to ICJ advisory opinions and African Union’ decade on reparations.
+Despite growing mobilization for climate justice, climate reparations advocacy across Africa remains fragmented, under-resourced, and often sidelined in global policy spaces.
+At the same time, global climate governance continues to reproduce colonial and extractive dynamics through debt-based finance, carbon markets, and technocratic approaches that obscure historical responsibility and sideline structural repair.
+Important political and legal openings are emerging-from loss and damage frameworks to advisory opinions from international and regional courts, and on the political level the African Union's decade on reparations and the UN General Assembly resolution on slavery (external link).

 The Collective exists to ensure that these opportunities are not missed, diluted, or captured, but shaped and driven by African priorities.